 Anyone that is faced with a conflict of interest or that faces a potential conflict should immediately report the situation to his or her manager and the General Counsel.

-Employees who have access to confidential information are not permitted to use or share that information for stock trading purposes or for any other purpose except the conduct of our business.
+Personnel who have access to confidential information are not permitted to use or share that information for stock trading purposes or for any other purpose except the conduct of our business.
 All non-public information about Pacific Ethanol should be considered confidential information.
 To use non-public information for personal financial benefit or to “tip” others who might make an investment decision on the basis of this information is not only unethical but also illegal.
 In order to assist with compliance with laws against insider trading, Pacific Ethanol has adopted a specific policy governing employees trading in securities of the Pacific Ethanol.
-This policy has been distributed to every employee.
+This policy has been distributed to every Director, officer, consultant and employee.
 If you have any questions, please consult the General Counsel.

 In addition, further definition, explanation and prohibited activities are provided in PEI-II-033 Insider Trading.

 Employees, officers and Directors are prohibited from taking for themselves personally opportunities that are discovered through the use of corporate property, information or position without the consent of the Board of Directors.
 No employee, officer or Director may use corporate property, information, or position for improper personal gain, and no employee, officer or Director may compete with Pacific Ethanol directly or indirectly.
 Employees, officers and Directors owe a duty to Pacific Ethanol to advance its legitimate interests when the opportunity to do so arises.

 Competition and Fair Dealing